tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 ## Sharing the Payment request
 After you have configured the Payment coupons, decide how you want to deliver them to your client.<br>You have available the following options:

-### Send via email
+### Send via e-mail
-This option lets you send the Payment coupon via email.
-The clients receive the email and print the coupon to let them pay in cash in the available offices
+This option lets you send the Payment coupon via e-mail.
+The clients receive the e-mail and print the coupon to let them pay in cash in the available offices

 ![PrintScreen](/assets/PaymentCoupons/PaymentCoupons_02.png)

 To add the clients one by one, provide the following information:

-* Email: email of the client who receives the coupon.
+* Email: e-mail of the client who receives the coupon.
 * Payer name: name of the client.
 * Payment description: description of the payment.
 * Amount: this field is available when you define the amount payed by your client and takes the defined value.